This program is for you when your child has outgrown their Small RideSafer vest and they are ready to move into the next size.

 You purchase the Large vest at regular price and indicate that this is a “trade-up” at checkout.
 We’ll verify you purchased your small from our web store and refund $18 on your new order.

+Not valid with other discounts or promotions.
 Program details are subject to change without notice.

 The vest is a seat belt positioning device which means that the fit of the vest on the child is less important than the positioning of the seat belt on the child.
 The seat belt is doing the restraining (when using the lap/shoulder belt) not the vest.
 So even if the vest is loose on the child, as long as the seat belt is low on the hips/lap and the shoulder portion is mid chest/mid shoulder, we are accomplishing the desired outcome.